knulli-cfw/distribution/knulli-Changelog.md

     - support for RG35XX Pro
     - Added preliminary support for the Powkiddy V90S and V20
 - OS features
-    - OTA (Over-The-Air) update support
-    - Introduced soft reset function
-    - Introduced disk check utility
-    - Introduced factory reset script functionality
+      - Introduced [OTA (Over-The-Air) update support](https://knulli.org/play/update): Knulli now supports OTA updates, these update not only the root file system, but the internal partitions, so changes like kernel updates are being taken care of.
+Some important details about OTA:
+        - Stable builds will get OTA updates for fixes but no major changes.
+Expect a 3-4 month update cycle
+        - Alpha builds will get frequent OTA updates (limited to [Knulli supporters](https://knulli.org/community/contribute/)
+    - Added [soft reset function hotkey shortcut](https://knulli.org/play/hotkey-shortcuts): Added new soft reset feature where holding hotkey and double tapping start on the device will force exit any running application and restart ES
+    - Added disk check utility: Added a built in function to check sd card file system consistency
+    - Added [factory reset script functionality](https://knulli.org/configure/reset-to-factory-settings): This allows to reset the systems folder when you update.
+You can do this if you have updated and some things are not working as expected.
+This option creates a backup of your current system folder in case you want to recover some data.
+It also adopts your previous PortMaster installation.
-    - Introduced Samba (SMB, Windows Network) as a dedicated service
+    - Introduced [Samba (SMB, Windows Network) as a dedicated service](https://knulli.org/play/add-games/network-transfer): Samba is not an optional service, you can enable it in ``Settings -> System Settings -> SAMBA``
-    - Implemented telemetry gathering system
+    - Added device statistics gathering support: This helps us understand the adoption rate of the different builds as well as the overall interest on each particular model.
+Of course you can disable telemetry data if you desire to do so (Settings -> Device Settings -> Disable Telemetry)
 - Emulation features
     - bezel support for several standalone emulators on H700 devices
     - introduced new *Default-Knulli-SP* bezel decoration set for GBA on 4:3 SP displays

 ### FIXED ###
 - OS features
-    - Removed MTP (Media Transfer Protocol) support system-wide
+    - Removed MTP (Media Transfer Protocol) support system-wide: Some preliminary alpha versions introduced MTP support.
+This resulted in several issues with file system corruption.
+It's now disabled until a better implementation is added.
+Users can still use SFTP, ADB, or SAMB
     - Fixed auto-assignment for USB controllers
     - Enhanced suspend/resume functionality across multiple devices
     - Improved USB and Bluetooth management during suspend
-    - Added power-off improvements for various devices
+    - Improved power-off handling for various devices
-    - Updated battery management and power saving features
+    - Updated battery management and power saving
     - Improved lid control mechanisms
     - Cardinal snapping fixes for RG-CubeXX, RG35XX-H, RG40XX-H, and RG40XX-V
-    - Fixed reversed L/R audio channels on A133
+    - Fixed reversed L/R audio channels on A133 devices
-    - Fixed RGB achievement effects on A133
+    - Fixed RGB achievement effects on A133 devices
     - Fixed non-working toggle switch functionality on TrimUI Smart Pro
-    - Fixed Bluetooth being enabled after boot on A133 despite being disabled in settings
+    - Fixed Bluetooth being enabled after boot on A133 devices despite being disabled in settings
-    - Fixed issues with devices not recovering from display off mode (now simply turning brightness to 0 to disable display)
+    - Fixed devices not recovering from display-off mode (now brightness=0 instead)
+    - Wi-Fi connection stability improvements with better timeout handling
+    - Battery saver no longer suspends during media playback
+    - Audio mute toggle now persists when changing outputs or entering menus
+    - Resize script corrected for ExFAT conversion and partition order
 - Emulation features
-    - resolved issues with standalone emulators crashing when bezel decorations are enabled on A133 devices
+    - Fixed crashes in standalone emulators when bezels are enabled on A133 (TrimUI Brick, Smart Pro, etc.)
-    - Fixed PPSSPP glCopyImage segfault on A133/PowerVR GE8300 with cleaned-up patches
+    - Fixed PPSSPP standalone `glCopyImage` segfault on A133/PowerVR GE8300 that resulted in emulation issues in the TrimUI Smart Pro and Brick
-    - Added workaround for Flycast/vl/xtreme libretro cores compatibility (for Dreamcast, NAOMI, Atomiswave, NAOMI2) on A133
+    - Workaround for Flycast/vl/xtreme core compatibility (Dreamcast, NAOMI, Atomiswave, NAOMI2) on A133 devices
     - Changed default Korean font
     - Replaced JP-only font with full CJK support using WenQuanYi Micro Hei
     - Set CJK fonts based on RetroArch user language or system locale
     - Fixed RetroArch OSD CJK font display issues
+    - Fixed Advanced Drastic emulator config path issues

 ### CHANGED / IMPROVED ###
 - OS features
     - Enhanced suspend/resume functionality and power management
-    - Improved battery saver functionality
+    - Improved battery saver behavior
-    - Enhanced brightness control and soft reset functionality
+    - Enhanced brightness control and soft reset behavior
-    - Updated Bluetooth service management
+    - Updated Bluetooth service handling
-    - Improved EmulationStation audio wait functionality
+    - Improved EmulationStation audio wait
     - Multi-resolution bezel sets now use consistent aspect-ratio naming patterns
     - Updated Art-Book-Next theme
     - Updated ES-Knulli theme
     - Filtering Knulli-compatible themes
-    - Automatically adjusting volume attenuation when using headphones for A133
+    - Auto volume attenuation when using headphones on A133 devices
-    - Added support for additional file types in MPV: M3U, MP3, FLAC
+    - Added MPV support for M3U, MP3, FLAC
-    - Prevented MPV from attempting to apply bezels or HUD overlays
+    - MPV now skips applying bezels/HUD overlays
-    - Improved audio management across various devices
+    - Improved audio handling across devices
-    - Added hotspot support detection with `has_ap_mode` check for NetPlay
+    - NetPlay hotspot detection via `has_ap_mode`
-    - Updated PortMaster integration to preserve previous installations
+    - Auto-detection of Wi-Fi interface for ad-hoc NetPlay
     - Faster game launch
+    - Unified USB mode control into single init script (ADB, MTP, off)
+    - ConnMan startup delay and extended Wi-Fi timeouts
+    - Removed debug output from init scripts
+    - Pico-8 installer update to auto-remove previous installation before reinstall
 - Emulation features
-    - Changed rewind granularity settings for better performance
+    - Adjusted rewind granularity for better performance

 # Knulli - Gladiator - (20250505)